Garrett12123/algo1/README.md

 - **Educational Focus** - Detailed algorithm information and complexity analysis

-![Pathfinding with A* Algorithm](public/PathFinding.png) *A* pathfinding algorithm navigating through a complex maze with real-time statistics and algorithm details*
+![Pathfinding with A* Algorithm](public/PathFinding.png) *A* pathfinding algorithm with retro neon styling, animated effects, and comprehensive algorithm analysis*

 ---